top of page

 Day 1: Hermon ➝ Riebeek Kasteel (14km)

-Following the Berg River, you arrive in Riebeek Kasteel, a charming town where agriculture meets modern flair.
-Your rest house is nearby local eateries and galleries.
+Today is 14km through local farms.
+Either pomegranate or plumbs, depending on the time of year.
+You arrive in Riebeek Kasteel, a charming town where agriculture meets modern flair.
+We utilise many rest houses in Riebeek Kasteel.
+They are all nearby local eateries and galleries.

 Day 3: Gouda ➝ Tulbagh (16km)